1. King's College Chapel

 Other features of note include the Scented and Rose Gardens and the tranquil fountain adjacent to the Glasshouse Range.

-The Gardens also feature a well-run Cafe offering drinks, snacks and light lunches inside or on its lovely outdoor terrace (we had tasty and reasonably priced lamb wraps), and an extensive gift shop.
+The Gardens also feature a well-run Cafe offering drinks, snacks and light lunches inside or on its lovely outdoor terrace, and an extensive gift shop.

 Where?
 University Botanic Garden 1 Brookside Cambridge CB2 1JE 01223 336265.